 The practice seems to be very old.
 At the Fushimi Inari Shrine in Kyoto, for instance, the thousands of vermillion torii gates all have inscriptions.
-The shrine dates back to the 8th century.
+The shrine dates back to the 8th century in Japan.
 The gates are more recent.

 Throughout their day, the Japanese are confronted with writing everywhere and in four scripts: romaji (Roman alphabet), kanji (ideograms, largely borrowed from Chinese), hirgana (the syllabary used, among other things, to indicate grammatical particles), and katagana (the syllabary used to transliterate foreign words).

 Far less serene than Fushimi Inari Shine is the Tokyo district of Akihabara, which presents an orthographic assault: